List of Subjects

 Advanced Level

 At Advanced Level, students engage with questions relating to Existence, Epistemology (the theory of knowledge), Ethics, Personhood, Logic, and Philosophy of Language.
-At this level, students are given the skills for independent and reasoned thought, thereby going beyond the study of philosophers’ teachings.
+At this level, students are equipped with the skills for independent and reasoned thought, thereby going beyond the study of philosophers’ teachings.
 Students are taught to contemplate the nature of truth, develop clear reasoning, spot weak arguments and confidently express their own ideas and opinions.

 Intermediate Level